valtix-security/terraform-provider-valtix/docs/resources/profile_urlfilter.md

 * `policy` - (Required) Action to take when a URL matches an entry in the `url_list` or `vendor_category_list`.
 Applicable values: `Allow Log` (allow and log the event), `Allow No Log` (allow and do not log the event), `Deny Log` (deny and log the event), `Deny No Log` (deny and do not log the event).
 * `return_status` - (Required) HTTP status code to return when URLs are denied.
 This argument only applies to resources that have a `policy` set to `Deny Log` or `Deny No Log`.

+### Vendor Category List Arguments
+* `vendor` - (Required) Specifies the vendor to use for mapping domains to categories.
+Applicable values: `Brightcloud`.
+As of 24.10 Controller release, Valtix uses Talos as a vendor.
+Prior to 24.10 Controller release, Valtix used Brightcloud as a vendor.
+In order to retain backwards compatibility almongst Gateway releases, Brightcloud will remain as the vendor and the value `Brightcloud` will be required to be specified.
+Existing Profiles created and managed via Terraform can remain using the Brightcloud categories.
+However, if an existing Profile is changed in anyway, the Brightcloud category names will need be replaced by the equivalent Talos category names.
+In order to understand the Talos category names to use, go the UI, edit and save the Profile, export the Profile to Terraform and copy the Terraform code.
+* `categories` - (Required) Specifies a list of one or more Talos categories to either allow or block domains that match against the categories.

 ### URL Filter List
 ```hcl
 url_filter_list {